nikhil647/Interview-Questions-And-Answers/React.md

 **1) What is React Js?**
 ```
 React.js, commonly referred to as React, is an open-source JavaScript library for building user interfaces or UI components.
-It is maintained by Facebook and a community of individual developers and companies.
+It is maintained by (Meta) Facebook and a community of individual developers and companies.
 ```
 ***
 **2) Features of React Js?**